bishakdey/bishakdey/README.md

-- Hi, I’m @bishakdey, I am a final year engineering student based in Bangalore, studying in Sapthagiri College of Engineering, VTU.
+- Hi, I’m @bishakdey, a Software Engineer at LTIMindtree based in Bangalore, who graduated from VTU.
+- I am proficient in HTML, CSS, Javascript and ReactJS.
+- I have worked with MERN stack, Google Firebase, AWS, Git, JAVA, C++ and Python.
 - I’m interested in Android Development, Software development and Web Development.
 - I’m currently learning DSA, Android and Web Development.
 - I’m looking to collaborate on ...